syne-tune/syne-tune/docs/source/tutorials/experimentation/exp_setup.rst

   ``fcnet`` contains four benchmarks, we run ``8 * 20 * 4 = 640`` experiments
   in total.

-All of these experiments can be launched with a single command:
+All of these experiments can be launched with a single command (if you installed Syne Tune from sources, you need to start the script from the ``benchmarking/examples`` directory):

 .. code-block:: bash

-   python benchmarking/nursery/demo_experiment/launch_remote.py \
+   python demo_experiment/launch_remote.py \
      --experiment_tag docs-2 --random_seed 2465497701 --num_seeds 20

 If ``--random_seed`` is not given, a master random seed is drawn at random,